-He Said What?!
+He said what?!
 The best NFL quotes from week two

 - Bengals backup quarterback AJ McCarron on Dalton: "Do you think he wants to have tipped balls that turn into interceptions?
 Has he worked his whole life for that, has he worked all week for that?
 No...
 Listen, I think I'm a great quarterback and I think he's an unbelievable quarterback, I love him to death, but he's our quarterback, stop making it into something else."

-— Zimmer on Bradford: "Sam is OK.
+- Zimmer on Bradford: "Sam is okay.
 He might play one game from now, he might play six weeks from now.
 Either way, he's fine."

-— Giants head coach Ben McAdoo on Eli Manning's delay of game penalty in the third quarter of Monday's 24-10 loss to the Detroit Lions: "Sloppy quarterback play.
-The quarterback and centre need be on the same page there.
+- New York Giants coach Ben McAdoo on Eli Manning's delay of game penalty in the third quarter of Monday's 24-10 loss to the Detroit Lions: "Sloppy quarterback play.
+The quarterback and center need be on the same page there.
 We've got to get the ball snapped.
 We have a veteran quarterback who's played a lot of football.
 I expect us to get the ball snapped."